Wiretapping: Webtapping

-Telephones recording
+Telephone recording

 In Canada, anyone is legally allowed to record a conversation as long as they are involved in the conversation.
-The police must apply for a warrant beforehand to legally eavesdrop on the conversation.
-It must be expected that it will reveal evidence to a crime.
-State agents are lawfully allowed to record conversations, but to reveal the evidence in court, they must obtain a warrant.
+The police must apply for a warrant beforehand to legally eavesdrop on a conversation, which requires that it is expected to reveal evidence to a crime.
+State agents may record conversations, but must obtain a warrant to use them as evidence in court.

 History

-Many state legislatures in the United States enacted statutes that prohibited anyone from listening in on telegraph communication.
-Telephone wiretapping began in the 1890s, following the invention of the telephone recorder, and its constitutionality was established in the Prohibition-Era conviction of bootlegger Roy Olmstead.
-Wiretapping has also been carried out under most Presidents, sometimes with a lawful warrant since the Supreme Court ruled it constitutional in 1928.
-On October 19, 1963, U.S. Attorney General Robert F. Kennedy, who served under John F. Kennedy and Lyndon B. Johnson, authorized the FBI to begin wiretapping the communications of Rev. Martin Luther King Jr. The wiretaps remained in place until April 1965 at his home and June 1966 at his office.

-The history of voice communication technology began in 1876 with the invention of Alexander Graham Bell’s telephone.
-In the 1890s, “law enforcement agencies begin tapping wires on early telephone networks”.
-Remote voice communications “were carried almost exclusively by circuit-switched systems,” where telephone switches would connect wires to form a continuous circuit and disconnect the wires when the call ended).
+The history of voice communication technology began in 1876 with the invention of Alexander Graham Bell's telephone.
+In the 1890s, "law enforcement agencies begin tapping wires on early telephone networks".
+Remote voice communications "were carried almost exclusively by circuit-switched systems," where telephone switches would connect wires to form a continuous circuit and disconnect the wires when the call ended.
 All other telephone services, such as call forwarding and message taking, were handled by human operators.

-However, the first computerized telephone switch was developed by Bell Labs in 1965.
-This got rid of standard wiretapping techniques.
+The earliest wiretaps were extra wires — physically inserted to the line between the switchboard and the subscriber — that carried the signal to a pair of earphones and a recorder.
+Later, wiretaps were installed at the central office on the frames that held the incoming wires.
 In late 1940, the Nazis tried to secure some telephone lines between their forward headquarters in Paris and a variety of Fuhrerbunkers in Germany.
 They did this by constantly monitoring the voltage on the lines, looking for any sudden drops or increases in voltage indicating that other wiring had been attached.
 However, the French telephone engineer Robert Keller succeeded in attaching taps without alerting the Nazis.
 This was done through an isolated rental property just outside of Paris.
 Keller's group became known to SOE (and later Allied military intelligence generally) as "Source K".
-They were later betrayed by a mole within the French resistance, and Keller was murdered in Bergen-Belsen in April 1945.
+They were later betrayed by a mole within the French resistance, and Keller was murdered in the Bergen-Belsen concentration camp in April 1945.
+The first computerized telephone switch was developed by Bell Labs in 1965; it did not support standard wiretapping techniques.